Q: How does the admission process work?

 Q: Do I really need to submit transcripts from every university I've attended?

 Yes.
 Transcripts are required from all colleges and universities attended, whether or not credit was earned, the program was completed or the credit appears as transfer credit on another transcript.
-The only exceptions to this policy are study abroad transcripts.
+Exceptions to this policy may be made for study abroad transcripts that were part of your bachelor's degree program.

 Q: I have a credentials packet, ex.
 Interfolio, on file with my undergraduate school.
 May I submit this packet as my letters of recommendation?